nullpointercorporation/terracota/README.md

 ## Context of the game

-The game has a similar movement to Beat'em up games, as the main references and examples the games Little Fighter 2 (PC), Captain Commando (SNES), Double Dragon (SNES).
-The theme is that of a post-apocalyptic world, where various technologies have become extinct and humanity is communicating in an archaic way through figures and body indications.
-The player will have, among other challenges, solve puzzles deciphering as the audio-visual codes to complete the quests.
+The main theme is a post-apocalyptic world, where various technologies have become extinct and humanity is communicating in an archaic way through figures and body indications.
+The player will have to, among other challenges, solve puzzles deciphering audio-visual codes to complete the quests.

 ## Installing the game for development